espressif/esp-modbus/docs/en/master_api_overview.rst

 :cpp:func:`mbc_master_set_parameter_with`

 The function is similar to previous function but allows to set the data of a characteristic in any slave device addressed by `uid` parameter of the function instead of the slave address ``mb_slave_addr`` field defined in the data dictionary.
-The corresponded ``mb_slave_addr`` field for the characteristic in the object disctionary shall be defined as ``MB_SLAVE_ADDR_PLACEHOLDER``.
+The corresponded ``mb_slave_addr`` field for the characteristic in the object dictionary shall be defined as ``MB_SLAVE_ADDR_PLACEHOLDER``.

 .. note:: When the TCP mode of communication is used the functions above additionally check the connection state of the slave being accessed and return error if the slave connection is not actual.